A guide to Inheritance Tax

 It can also help ensure your gifts to family and friends in the last seven years of your life, are protected from this tax.

 In short, it can give you peace of mind that you’re not lumbering your family and friends with a hefty tax bill when you pass away.

 - You specify that the policy is held in trust.
 If you don’t, the money from the insurance pay-out is counted as part of your estate and subject to Inheritance Tax.

-- When you die, the policy pays out to the trust, which may be used to pay all or part of your Inheritance Tax bill.
+- When you die, the policy pays out to the trust, which might be used to pay all or part of your Inheritance Tax bill.

-You may need to set out your wishes in a side letter to guide your policy trust trustees to use the funds in this way.
+You might need to set out your wishes in a side letter to guide your policy trust trustees to use the funds in this way.